 The case of Tweddle v Atkinson (1861) shows that a claimant cannot sue for a breach of contract if he himself has not provided any consideration for it.
 Even if the contract was primarily made for his benefit.
 In other words, a third person who himself is not a party in a contract cannot sue under the principle of privity of contract.

-The claimant was going to be married and his father and the future father-in-law entered into a contract agreeing that each would give certain amount of money to the claimant.
-However when the time came the father in law broke his promise and the claimant sued.
+The claimant was going to be married and his father and the future father-in-law entered into a contract agreeing that each would give a certain amount of money to the claimant.
+However, when the time came the father-in-law broke his promise and the claimant sued.

 The claimant’s father could not sue for the breach as he had not personally suffered from the breach of contract either.